KarimZidan007/Andriod-Automotive/Embedded_Linux_Tasks/7-Customized_Layer_on_Yocto/README.md

 4. then create on layer.conf variable that i check on the display receipe function

-5. edit on display func
+5. add the layer to bblayers.conf

-6. check if (variable==3) -> display KARIM else variable ==4 display ZIDAN
+6.  append recipe path to  layer.conf

-## to enable display on terminal you have to add this line to your receipe
+7. edit on display func

-`inherit logging`
+8. check if (variable==3) -> display KARIM else variable ==4 display ZIDAN

 ## STEPS